QualityError/TeamVoid-UVSim/README.md

 # TeamVoid-UVSim
-UVSim program for UVU Class

-# Folder: SE_PROJECT
+UVSim Program (CS2450)

 # File: main.cpp
     # main() {
         # initialize the terminal window.
         # display the directions on the terminal to the user.
         # a loop that prompts the user to input commands for execution.
         # -- store the commands on RAM/file etc.
         # execution happens in vm.cpp.
         # display the content at each location to the user (Feature 5).
         # dump the results in concole (Feature 6).
         # terminate the program.
     # }

 # File: vm.cpp
     # VM stands for virtual machine.
 It will retrieve the opcodes and the memory locations and execute the insturctions.
         # a loop that ends when no instructions are left to execute.
         # retrieve the instruction from the file where the instructions are stored.
         # load the instruction into IR (Instruction Register).
         # create switch/if statements for instruction identification:
         # -- if opcode == 10 (READ):
         # ---- go to instructions.cpp /READ -> perform the operation -> go back to vm.cpp.
         # increment the PC (Program Counter or Instruction Counter).

 # File: instructions.cpp
     # Contains instructions for execution.
     # VM will use this file to execute the instructions it retrieves from a file that stores all the instructions the user inputed.
     # Example:
         # READ:
             # user_input = int(input()) // if user inputs an integer
             # memory[memory_location] = user_input // memory_location is the last two bits of the instruction that the user inputs.
             #                                      // it is retrieved by VM and passed as an argument to the READ instruction.

 # File: registers.cpp
     # The file contains a data structure with 100 memory locations and the values in each memory location.
     # It also contains IR (Instruction Register), IC (Instruction Counter), A (Accumulator) registers and their values.
     # Some other files are interconnected with this file.
     # Sort of like a dictionary in python:
     # Example:
         # {00: 00001, ..., 99: 00000}
         # Or a simple array: [00001, 00005, ...]

 # Ideas for user stories:
     # US1: in instructions.cpp: